doneill/weather-map/README.md

 - [Retrofit](http://square.github.io/retrofit/)

 ## API Keys
-This app uses 3 developer products that requiring licensing to enable its full capabilities:
+This app uses 3 developer products that requiring API keys to enable its full capabilities:

 - [ArcGIS Runtime](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/#api-keys): The mapping engine and coordinate conversion tool
 - [OpenWeather API](https://openweathermap.org/appid): Current weather for location by coordinate or place name
 - [Google Places API](https://developers.google.com/maps/documentation/places/web-service/get-api-key): Search for places with detailed information and autocomplete when user types in search box

 Once you have registered the app and received your API keys you can use them by creating a **gradle.properties** file in the root of the **app** module with a string value pair representing your API Keys.
-This file is not tracked in Git as it is for personal use.
+This file is not tracked in Git to keep personal API keys secret.

 ```bash
 API_KEY = "YOUR-OPEN-WEATHER-API-KEY"